lundquist-ecology-lab/nixOS/README.md

 1. Partition/format the target disk as Btrfs and create the subvolumes used here: `@`, `@home`, `@nix`, `@log`.
 2. Mount them (e.g. `/mnt`, `/mnt/home`, …) and mount the EFI partition at `/mnt/boot`.
-3. Because this repo is private, set up SSH auth first (HTTPS + PAT also works but is noisier):
+3. Because both this repo and the custom `sysc-greet` fork are private, set up SSH auth first (one key covers both):
    ```bash
    ssh-keygen -t ed25519 -C "moria"
    cat ~/.ssh/id_ed25519.pub   # add this key to GitHub → Settings → SSH keys